Drug and Alcohol Recovery: Sobriety and Abstinence – 2 Distinctly Different Terms in Drug and Alcohol Recovery

 http://EzineArticles.com/?expert=Bill_Urell

 Rapid Resolution Therapy – Drug and Alcohol Recovery – Substance abuse can cause profound changes in brain and body chemistry and one of the first priorities in recovery from addiction is to detoxify from toxic chemicals and their byproducts.
-Rapid Resolution Therapy helps balance the negative emotional and behavioral influences that result from traumatic events and drug and .
+Rapid Resolution Therapy helps balance the negative emotional and behavioral influences that result from traumatic events and .

 A boy, once lost to drugs, is reclaiming his life